OpenMS/OpenMS-docs/docs/openms-applications-and-tools/topp-tools/key-concepts.md

 Before using TOPP tools, there are a number of concepts to understand.
 These include:
 - **TOPP INI files**

-  TOPP INI files are XML-based files with an `.ini extension`.
+  TOPP INI files are XML-based files with an `.ini` extension.
 OpenMS uses TOPP INI files to set parameters for one or more TOPP tools.
 Alternatively, the command line can be used to set TOPP tool parameters.
   Here is an example of a TOPP INI file:

   ```xml